Konstantin-IOS/MiniHackathon-MeteoViator/README.md

-Creating a high-quality GitHub README file involves clearly presenting the purpose of the project, instructions for setting it up, and highlighting key features.
-I'll structure the README so that it’s easy to understand for someone visiting your repository.
-Here’s how I would approach this:

----

 # Meteo Viator - The Virtual Weather Time Traveler

 Meteo Viator (Latin for "Weather Traveler") is a simple and minimalist Python web application designed to provide retrospective weather data for any specified location and time period.
 Developed as a project for the first MiniHackathon organized by Kevin Chromik, this tool enables users to explore and compare historical weather data with ease.